glenlong/wedding/src/content/posts/father-of-the-bride-speech-outline.md

 *Make a note to remind you and also write down one or two words about what it says about her as a person.*

-Finally think of a story from her adult life – it could be about her meeting the groom.
+Finally think of a story from her adult life – it could be about her meeting the Groom.

 *Write it down.*

-You might be wondering why I’m asking you to think what each story tells us about the bride.
+You might be wondering why I’m asking you to think what each story tells us about the Bride.
 This is simply because it gives you a neat way of introducing each story in your speech.

 For example: “We realised quite early on that our daughter was a tough cookie.
 When she was just four she…”